 - The Lakehouse Restaurant

-There are also a number of smaller shops for ice cream, snakes, and finger foods.
+There are also a number of smaller shops for ice cream, shakes, and finger foods.

 Top 10 Things to do in Lake Lake NC